Czygnana/Dashboards/README.md

 # Employee Dashboard

-An interactive Power BI dashboard analyzing ₹1M+ in sales across various outlet types, sizes, and locations.
-Built using Power BI and Excel.
+An interactive Power BI dashboard analyzing Budget and FTE of employees.
+Built using Power BI.

 ## 📊 Dashboard Preview